oalterg/PiNextCloudFlareDeploy/README.md

   * **TUI-Driven Management:** A `dialog`-based interface for setup, backups, restores, and maintenance.
   * **Containerized Stack:** Deploys Nextcloud and MariaDB using Docker Compose.
-  * **Secure Remote Access:** Automatically configures a Cloudflare Tunnel for HTTPS access without opening firewall ports.
+  * **Secure Remote Access:** Automatically configures a Cloudflare Tunnel for HTTPS access eliminating need for static IP/dynamic DNS (DDNS) and router port-forwarding.
   * **Backup & Restore:** TUI-driven functions to create full backups (data + DB) and restore from an archive.
-  * **Automated Backups:** Configure a weekly cron job for unattended backups and retention.
+  * **Automated Backups:** Configure a regular cron job for unattended backups and retention.
   * **Storage Management:**
       * **OS Cloning:** TUI option to flash the running OS from an SD card to an NVMe/SSD drive.
       * **LVM Expansion:** A guided, multi-phase process to expand the root filesystem across two separate SSD/NVMe drives.